aleichter/financial-portfolio/README.md

 Yes, getting this mock setup and working correctly has a lot of work and it feels unnecessary.
 I'm quite convinced that I will be able to refactor this project to not have to use mocks for I/O utilities like EventStore or Grpc.
 Those are well tested and well supported software packages so no need to include them in my unit tests.

+## The rest of this section should be pulled into a separate file and linked for those interested in logging, metrics, jmeter, etc.

+### grpcurl and app Logging
+I have finished wiring up the controller and routed all the controller methods to the GrpcServer.
+I'm now testing the GrpcServer itself using grpcurl (https://github.com/fullstorydev/grpcurl).
+This seems to be the most straight forward method of testing gRPC.
+I am running into some errors and realize I need some logging output on the nodejs server.
+In looking for something familiar it looks like winston is the most log4j like package.
+Not sure if that's the right nodejs like pattern to use but coming from the Java world it's what I'm used to so I'll try that first.

 ### <a name="footnotes"></a>Footnotes:
 1. GOTO 2017 • The Many Meanings of Event-Driven Architecture • Martin Fowler - https://www.youtube.com/watch?v=STKCRSUsyP0

+### DEPLOYMENT READY TO INCLUDE ANALYTIC PROJECTIONS TODOs
+* TODO:  Need to add to projections capital gains and short term gains minus fees and commissions
+* TODO:  Make sure to understand how to manage events so that no events are lost but also db size is managed
+* TODO:  Make sure security number translations are accounted for (should be)
+* TODO:  Build Security Service for collecting daily unit price of securities

-### TODOs
+### REFACTOR TODOs
+* TODO:  Document EventStorming
+* TODO:  Document Domain Ubiquitous Language
+* TODO:  Complete C Level Architecture and put some language in the documentation related to C Level
 * TODO:  Create a unit test without actually using ESDB to prove out whether it was important to mock it or not
 * TODO:  Duplicate the project and implement a refactor to do it without mocks to compare
-* TODO:  Make all mocks work and allow a command line argument to switch off mocks
-* TODO:  Need to add to projections capital gains and short term gains minus fees and commissions
 * TODO:  Do Commissions need to be a separate event from fees paid
-* TODO:  Make sure to understand how to manage events so that no events are lost but also db size is managed
-* TODO:  Make sure security number translations are accounted for (should be)
+* TODO:  Remove full path from json config so that the proto file is a relative path